Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

 ### Fast Track

 Scripts are provided to re-create PetaLinux project and generate outputs.
-To use these scripts, please download the base platform and place in `ref_files` folder.
-Then  run the following steps.

 1. Run build

    ```
    # cd to the step directory, e.g.
    cd ref_files
-   make all
+   make all XSA_PATH=<path/to/base_platform/> # to specify the XSA file path
    ```

 2. To clean the generated files, please run